tarmojussila/zai-code-review/README.md

 ## Advanced configuration

-Instead of using default values for `ZAI_MODEL` and `ZAI_SYSTEM_PROMPT`, you can override them, and manage them as GitHub Actions variables.
-This lets you update the model or review prompt without touching the workflow file.
+Instead of using default values for `ZAI_MODEL`, `ZAI_SYSTEM_PROMPT`, and `ZAI_REVIEWER_NAME`, you can override them, and manage them as GitHub Actions variables.
+This lets you update the model, review prompt, or reviewer name without touching the workflow file.

 ### 1️⃣ Add the variables to your repository